NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 kernel work in these cases, multi-block mode is forced on and a warning log is printed.

+Another optimization for MQA/GQA in generation phase called XQA optimization.
+It is still experimental feature and support limited configurations.
+LLAMA2 70B is one model that it supports.
+To enable this, you need to set environment variable `TRTLLM_ENABLE_XQA=1`.
+Now it supports fp16 accuracy with fp16/fp8 KV cache for LLAMA2 70B.
+Note that a heuristic algorithm is also used to decide whether to use XQA kernel or masked MHA kernel to get better performance.
+That means even `TRTLLM_ENABLE_XQA=1` is set, XQA kernels may not also be used.
+If you want to use that kernel when possible, `TRTLLM_FORCE_XQA=1` can be set to force use XQA kernels when the model config is supported.
+Detailed supported configuration can be found function `shouldUse` of class `DecoderXQARunner` in `cpp/tensorrt_llm/kernels/decoderMaskedMultiheadAttention/decoderXQARunner.h`

 ## Inflight batching

 TensorRT-LLM supports a feature called in-flight batching.
 With that feature,